 How to Estimate SSD Lifespan in Windows 11 or 10?

 As mentioned above, there is no built-in method to estimate the remaining life of SSD in Windows 11 or 10, so you can use a freeware tool CrystalDiskInfo.
-CrystalDiskInfo is a free as well as a little program that helps you estimate the remaining lifespan of your SSD.
+CrystalDiskInfo is a free as well as little program that helps you estimate the remaining lifespan of your SSD.
 This software provides a lot of information about your SSD, including SSD health.

 To estimate how long your SSD will last, use these steps:-